 Who will I see in the hospital after my surgery?

-You will be cared for by an entire team of professionals under the direction of your orthopedic surgeon.
-After surgery you may be seen by the surgeon, orthopedic resident, nurse practitioner and/or physician assistant to monitor your progress and assure the best possible recovery from your surgery.
+You will be cared for by an entire team of professionals under the direction of your orthopaedic surgeon.
+After surgery you may be seen by the surgeon, orthopaedic resident, nurse practitioner and/or physician assistant to monitor your progress and assure the best possible recovery from your surgery.